MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 To start off, I tried to load my hypervisor with KDMapper but I got some mysterious crashes.
 The crash dump was corrupted, so it didn't give me any helpful information.
 Why didn't I crash when using OSRLoader?

+[WINDBG_PICTURE_HERE]

 Apparently, The reason why it was crashing was because I was running all my initialization code and setting up guest page tables from within kdmapper's process context.
 After guest mode is launched, the KDmapper process exits from inside guest mode, but the host page tables are still using the old CR3 of kdmapper!
-I fixed this by launching my hypervisor from a system thread, so that my hypervisor host can be mapped into the page tables of the system process, which never exits.
+I fixed this by launching my hypervisor from a system thread, in the context of system process, which never exits.

 ### Checking for AMD-V support